TRiO Student Support Services Program

 Since 1973, Graceland University Educational Talent Search (ETS) has served students ages 11-27 from northern Missouri and southern Iowa.
 The ETS program, which is funded by a TRiO grant from the U.S. Department of Education, selects 800 participants each academic year.
 The Talent Search program is designed to offer support services to low income, first generation students who have potential for postsecondary education, to encourage rigorous high school curriculum, to graduate from secondary school and enroll in postsecondary education as well as encourage dropouts to return to school.
 The ETS staff members provide educational services, and field trip opportunities in the areas of study skills, learning styles, careers, team building, tutoring, mentoring, college and job shadowing, ACT Test preparation, scholarship searches, financial literacy, FAFSA assistance, campus visits and in completing college entrance requirements and applications.
 The objective of the program is to encourage and assist all student participants to enroll, enter and successfully complete a four year college degree.

 The Frederick Madison Smith Library offers a selection of print and electronic materials for students, faculty, and members of the community.
-The library’s collection includes more than 100,000 book volumes, a government documents repository, 240 periodical and newspaper subscriptions, and a very large number of electronic titles available online.
+The library’s collection includes more than 120,000 books, a government documents repository, numerous print periodical and newspaper subscriptions, over 25,000 e-books, and thousands of electronic journal articles.
+The library’s expansive online collections can be accessed by Graceland’s students and faculty from anywhere in the world.

-There are computer workstations available throughout the library, and 3 computer labs on the lower level.
-They provide access to many databases, internet, and Graceland’s online catalog, and are also available to off campus users.
+There are computer workstations available throughout the library, including 3 large computer labs on the lower level.
+They provide internet access and a variety of software to aid student success, including the Microsoft Office suite.
 They are open during all library hours, and also available for classroom use.
+Community users are welcome to use the computer station on the main floor to access the library catalog and online materials.

 Audiovisual equipment is available, with viewing and listening areas provided in several locations.

-The library provides free interlibrary loan services through the OCLC international database and SILO, the Iowa State Library system.
-Students may order books, articles, and AV materials.
+The library provides interlibrary loan services through the OCLC international database and SILO, the Iowa State Library system.
+Students may order books, articles, and AV materials for free.

 The library staff provides classes and individual instruction in the use of library resources.
 Reference assistance is available for most of the library’s open hours at the Information Desk on the main floor.